Invest in a world where everyone receives an education.

 About the project

 Badi Foundation was founded in 1990 and currently operates in 13 provinces of mainland China, including Qinghai, Gansu, Sha’anxi, Shanxi, Yunnan, Guangxi, Hebei, Liaoning, Shandong, Hunan, Anhui, Guangdong and the Ningxia Hui Autonomous Region.
-Of the 30 collaborating organizations, 12 are registered as non-profit organizations under the laws of mainland China, and all organizations work in close collaboration with government agencies and institutions in their local communities for the well-being of their communities.

 How we help

 Since 2005, Badi Foundation’s capacity-building initiatives have attracted over 36,000 participants in 13 provinces throughout China who engage in service projects in the areas of agriculture, the environment, public health, nutrition, culture and economic development.
 The activity of these community-based organizations (CBOs) impacts the well-being of women, youth, families and their communities.

 Liu Jun, Gansu Province : “Due to the influence of traditional ideals, some rural women lack confidence.
 They don’t feel comfortable sharing their opinions, and instead rely on the decisions of their families and husbands.
 After studying the Environmental Action Program (EAP), they undergo a visible transformation.
 For example, in our village there were several women whose husbands left to find work in cities during the spring planting season.
 Typically, these women would have lacked confidence to manage their family farms.
 But instead they worked together to initiate a cooperative farming group.